fireflylearning/pattern-library/crate/index.md

 ---
-title: "Firefly Pattern Library: Main page"
+title: "Main page"
-layout: './crate/layout/index.html'
+layout: index
 ---

-## Welcome to this thing
+## Welcome to the pattern library

-I like words

-<h2>Heading test</h2>
+Some detailed information about the pattern library